rhysbrooks1/CS321-002-s25-team-09/README.md

 a dump file (if applicable), and a SQL Database (if applicable).

 - `SSHSearchBTree.java` for **searching a specified B-Tree** for top occurring activity pairs.
-The search program assumes that the user specified the proper B-Tree and top frequency count to use to output the top occurring searched queries.
+The search program assumes that the user specified the appropriate B-Tree and top frequency count to use to output the top occurring searched queries.

 - `SSHSearchDatabase.java` to **search in the SQL database** for the top occurring activity